nosajmcnaeb/azure-network-protocol1/README.md

 Step 1

-Back in Wireshark, filter for RDP traffic only (tcp.port == 3389) Oserve the immediate non-stop spam of traffic?
+Back in Wireshark, filter for RDP traffic only (tcp.port == 3389) Observe the immediate non-stop spam of traffic?
 Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?
 Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted

 .